Redfern railway station: Redfern railway station

-Station configuration
+Description

-Redfern has 12 platforms, ten ground level (linked by stairs to the concourse at Lawson Street), and two underground (linked by stairs and escalators to the concourse at Gibbons Street).
+Redfern has 12 platforms, with ten at ground level connected by stairs to the concourse at Lawson Street.
+The other two are underground, connected by stairs and escalators to the concourse at Gibbons Street.
 The two concourses are linked.
 Station offices and facilities such as toilets and the main indicator boards are located next to the Lawson Street entry.

 As part of the construction of the Eastern Suburbs Railway (now platforms 11 and 12), it was proposed to build up to four platforms for the underground route.
-Two of these platforms were built and now are platforms 11 and 12, however, the two platforms above were half constructed above platforms 11 and 12.
-These are visible through a small gap in the wall opposite Platform 11, as well as by a boarded up entry portal under the Lawson Street Bridge (which was to be the down track), and a now filled-in dive tunnel under the Wells Street Sectioning Hut on the Central side of Lawson Street.
+Two of these platforms were built and are now platforms 11 and 12.
+However, the two platforms above them were only partially constructed.
+Evidence of the platforms can be seen through a small gap in the wall opposite Platform 11, at a boarded-up entry portal under the Lawson Street Bridge (which was to be the down track) and at a now-filled-in dive tunnel under the Wells Street Sectioning Hut on the Central side of Lawson Street.
 The area in which the platforms were to be situated is visible from the station concourse at the entrance to Platform 10.